 The cemetery at the Mission San Francisco de Asis does not allow any new burials.
 Most of those buried here were active players in the Spanish rule of California and the mission system from the mid- to late- 1800s.

-Though burials in the ground are no longer allowed, the deceased's ashes may still be preserved at one of five columbariums in the city.
+Though burials in the ground are no longer allowed, the deceased's ashes may still be preserved at one of the columbariums in the city.
 Here is some information about the two most popular.

 Located in the Richmond District, the San Francisco Columbarium was once the centerpiece of the Old Fellows Cemetery, which was removed in the 1900s and replaced with residential streets.
 Its impressive neoclassical architecture is topped with a copper dome, and its interior features mosaic tile floors, stained-glass windows, and a large rotunda.
 It houses ashes from the late 1800s to the present day.